Whether you are an Oregon local or traveling to Portland for the weekend, a visit to the Columbia River Gorge and Multnomah Falls is a must.

 You can spot the grand Multnomah Falls from the distance as you’re driving up.
 The best view of the waterfall is a large, round viewpoint within a very short walk from the parking lot.
 From there, a paved path leads to a viewpoint at the top overlooking the entire waterfall as it rushes down the cliff.

-We created an easy to follow guide to the Columbia River Gorge, perfect for bringing along on your adventure so you won’t skip a beat!
+We created an easy to follow downloadable guide to the best waterfalls and stops near Portland, Oregon.
+It’s perfect for bringing along on your adventure so you won’t skip a beat!

 1.6K 46 1.6K 46